 Scope And Applicability: The Zoll Plus AEDs are located throughout this installation (see below for specific locations) They are all highly visible with appropriate signage and are accessible to the public.
 They are all similar to operate and have common features such as electrode pads, voice prompts, visual displays or lighted buttons to guide the responder through the steps of the AED operation

 Training: American Red Cross CPR, AED and First Aid training is available upon request and includes a certification card valid for 2 years.
 There is no certification for Chest Compressions Only CPR.
 Please contact the NSAM AED Program Coordinator in the Safety Office at 656-3117 to get more information regarding CPR, AED and First Aid training.

 Navy Medical Administrative Unit (NMAU) Monterey has a Red Cross certified Basic Life Support (BLS) instructor offering to facilitate classes for commands that have personnel requiring certification or an interest in BLS, First Aid/CPR/AED, or CPR/AED training.

-Classes are available to active duty members, DoD GS/NAF, and reservists.
-Due to overarching policy, contract employees are not allowed to receive Red Cross training facilitated by NMAU.
+Classes are available to active-duty members, DoD GS, and reservists.
+Due to overarching policy, NAF and contract employees are not allowed to receive Red Cross training facilitated by NMAU.